Behind the Numbers: Business Credit Explained

 Working with vendors that report to a business credit bureau is another way to help you establish a history of paying your bills on time.

 Of course, once you’ve begun building credit, you’ll need to maintain it.
-Continue to use credit and pay your bills on time, but don’t go overboard.
+Many businesses use their credit regularly and pay their bills on time to continue to show a positive history.
+However, make sure you don’t go overboard with credit.
 Too many sources of credit can negatively affect your score.
-It’s also important to dispute any errors that show up on your credit report.
-A few mistaken entries that go unaddressed can negatively affect your business for years.